-For information about experimental data files, see the DATAPLOT User Guide and the Thermo-Calc Data Optimization Guide.
+For information about experimental data files, see the DATAPLOT User Guide and the Data Optimisation User Guide for Thermo-Calc.

 2.3.1 Using log files

 Log files are are plain text files used to save a sequence of commands.
 Log files can be edited in a text editor.